-Nursing Home Classification shall mean the level of care the nursing home is capable of rendering such as Skilled Nursing Facility, Intermediate Care Facility, and Intermediate Care Facility for the Mentally Retarded.
+Nursing Home Classification shall mean the level of care the nursing home is capable of rendering such as Skilled Nursing Facility, Intermediate Care Facility, and Intermediate Care Facility for the Individuals with Intellectual Disabilities.

 O.T.C.
 Drugs are commonly referred to as "over-the-counter," or patient medication that may be provided without prescription.